elangovana/pubmed-downloader/README.md

 ## How to run
-1. This is an example on how to run on OSX, Unix, Linux machines
+1. This is an example on how to run on OSX, Unix, Linux machines.
+This downloads file using the config [tests/config.json](tests/config.json) and saves them to ./tmp
     ```bash
     export PYTHONPATH="./source"
     mkdir -p ./tmp